In This Apportionment Lottery, the House Always Wins: Introduction

 \subsection{Related Work}

+\paragraph{Apportionment theory.} We have already mentioned several seminal works of apportionment theory.
+Besides the axiomatic approach~\cite[e.g.,][]{BY75,BY82,BR99,BR14,PPR24}, which has arguably proved the most influential, deterministic apportionment has been extensively studied through the lens of constrained optimization~\cite[e.g.,][]{Huntington28,BH63,Ernst94,Agnew08}, with respect to bias against larger or smaller states~\cite[e.g.,][]{Polya19,BY82,MOP02,LV06,Janson14}, and in multi-dimensional generalizations~\cite[e.g.,][]{BD89a,BD89,MZZ10,CCV22,MV22}.
+For a comprehensive treatment of this theory, we refer the reader to \citet{BY82} and \citet{Pukelsheim17}.

+\paragraph{Randomized apportionment.} A na\"ive form of randomized apportionment was suggested by \citet{Balinski93}, who immediately rejected it: ``It is trivial to propose an unbiased method: assign the $h$ seats at random with probabilities proportional to the fair shares.
+In this case none of the other desirable properties is guaranteed.''
+The proposal by \citet{Grim04}, which we discussed above, makes a much stronger case for randomized apportionment by showing one desirable property\emdash{}quota\emdash{}which can, in fact, be guaranteed ex post.
+Our work adds house and population monotonicity to the set of achievable properties.

-Randomized apportionment was first suggested by \citet{Grim04}, whose proposal we have already discussed.
-More recently, \citet{ALM+19} developed a randomized rounding scheme as part of a mechanism for strategy-proof peer selection, which they simultaneously propose as a randomized apportionment method.
-Just like Grimmett's method, their method satisfies ex ante proportionality and quota. \citeauthor{ALM+19} argue that the main advantage of their method is that its support consists of only linearly (not exponentially) many deterministic apportionments.
-This, they claim, is useful in repeated apportionment settings, where one could repeat a periodic sequence of these deterministic apportionments and thereby limit the possibility of selecting the same state much too frequently or much too rarely due to random fluctuations.
+\citet{ALM+19} developed a random rounding scheme as part of a mechanism for strategy-proof peer selection, which they simultaneously proposed as a randomized apportionment method.
+Like Grimmett's method, their method satisfies ex ante proportionality and quota.
+The main advantage of their method is that its support consists of only linearly (not exponentially) many deterministic apportionments.
+This, \citeauthor{ALM+19} argued, is useful in repeated apportionment settings, where one could repeat a periodic sequence of these deterministic apportionments and thereby limit the possibility of selecting the same state much too frequently or much too rarely due to random fluctuations.
 If this is the goal, cumulative rounding will arguably give better guarantees (see \cref{sec:europeancommission}).